cdwdirect/sos_flow/README.md

 ## Compatibility

-The core components of SOSflow are developed and tested in various modern Linux systems (CentOS, Linux Mint, etc.) and OS X.
+The primary components of SOSflow are developed and tested in various modern Linux systems and OS X.

 SOSflow has the following requirements:
 * C Compiler (C99 or newer)